 It’s a discussion that comes up frequently among sports fans: who are the best Paralympic athletes in the world?

-At PledgeSports, we have helped a huge amount of Paralympians from many sports raise money through sports crowdfunding.
-However, as die hard sports nuts, we have often debated who are the best Paralympic athletes in history?
+At PledgeSports, we have helped a huge amount of Paralympian’s from across many sports raise money through sports crowdfunding.
+However, as die hard sports nuts, we have often debated who are the best Paralympic athletes in history.

 In creating this list we’ve looked at consistency, longevity and dominance.
 So, without further ado, these are our best Paralympic athletes in history.
 Enjoy!